Which of the following costs is NOT recorded as part of the cost ... | Study Prep in Pearson+

-Which of the following costs is NOT recorded as part of the cost of land?
+Which of the following costs is NOT recorded as part of the cost of a building under generally accepted accounting principles (GAAP)?

 A